mia-platform/documentation/docs/marketplace/tutorials/create-a-rag-application.md

 - A connection string to a [MongoDB Atlas instance](https://www.mongodb.com/products/platform/atlas-database) (unfortunately, MongoDB on-premise installations do not currently support the [_Vector Search Index_](https://www.mongodb.com/docs/atlas/atlas-vector-search/vector-search-overview/), required for this process).
 - One of the following:
-  - if you want to use _OpenAI_ as aprovider, an API key to communicate with [OpenAI](https://openai.com/)
+  - if you want to use _OpenAI_ as a provider, an API key to communicate with [OpenAI](https://openai.com/)
   - if you want to use _Azure_ as a provider, a functioning deployment of both an _Embedding model_ and an _Large Language Model_ (you can find more information on how to do this in the related [documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=cli)).

 ## How it works